 - Large stretch panels help movement and comfort on the bike and feature a hook and loop strap on the waist adjustment for improved riding fit.

-- It has two zippered hand pockets, and the zips feel excellent quality and very usable.
+- It has two zippered hand pockets, and the zips feel excellent quality and are very usable.

 - The low-profile collar construction with microfiber comfort edging plus 3D textured fabric inner collar lining for comfort, in my opinion, makes this jacket an excellent purchase.